AmanJaiswal9973/superstore_sales_dashboard/README.md

-# Superstore Sales Dashboard
+# 🛒 Super Store Sales and Sales Forecasting(Power BI Project)
+This Power BI dashboard project analyzes 2 years of Superstore sales data to uncover performance insights across categories, customer segments, shipping modes, and regions.
+The project also includes time series forecasting to predict the next 15 days of sales, supporting business growth strategies.

+## 🎯 Project Objective-
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 ![Company Logo](https://github.com/AmanJaiswal9973/superstore_sales_dashboard/blob/main/superstore%20sales%20dashboard%201_page-0001.jpg)

-## Power BI Dashboard Project- Super Store Sales and Sales Forecasting

-## Project Objective-
-To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 ## Description-
 The objective can be broken down into the following detailed components: